Unlock the power of alternative medicine

 Personalized guidance and next steps

-Personalised plans let you test supportive care with clear goals, objective measures, and safety checks.
-A short, documented trial reduces guesswork, protects your main treatment pathway, and makes it easier for clinicians to review benefit or harm.
+Personalised plans let a person test supportive care with clear goals, objective measures and safety checks.
+A short, documented trial reduces guesswork, protects your main treatment pathway and makes it easier for clinicians to review benefit or harm.

 Contact Dr Kabonge for tailored advice

-Contact Dr Kabonge on +256778320910 — Call Or WhatsApp to align complementary approaches with your goals, current medications, and treatment timeline.
-A brief consultation can set a safe start, agree monitoring metrics, and schedule a 30‑day check‑in.
+Contact Dr Kabonge on +256778320910 — Call Or WhatsApp to align complementary approaches with your goals, current medications and treatment timeline.
+A brief consultation can clarify whether the visit is a safety check or a fuller clinical review, set a safe start, agree monitoring metrics and schedule a 30‑day check‑in.

 Questions to ask before trying a new therapy

 • What is the evidence and likely benefit?
-Ask for realistic expectations and whether benefits are shown in randomized trials or systematic reviews.
+Ask for realistic expectations and whether benefits are shown in randomized trials or systematic reviews (sources such as the National Center for Complementary and Integrative Health or major systematic reviews can help).

 • What are the risks and interactions with my current medicines?
 Request specific checks for interactions (herb–drug, supplement–drug) and any contraindications.